ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 >>>R1

-In League of Legends, players are constantly encountered with a number of factors that push them to make impulsive decisions.
-Here are some of these factors:
+In League of Legends, players frequently encounter factors that drive them to make impulsive decisions.
+Here are some of those factors:

 1. Cognitive distortion **loss aversion**.
 It leads to the desire to recoup rating points after a loss.

-2. **Element of randomness in the game**: unpredictable team compositions, impossibility of calculating the consequences of all decisions, unforeseen situations, etc.
+2. **Element of randomness in the game**: unpredictable team compositions, the inability to calculate the consequences of all decisions, unforeseen situations, etc.

-3. [**Tilt**](https://en.wikipedia.org/wiki/Tilt_(poker)) is a state of intense frustration or anger that negatively impacts a player's performance.
+3. [**Tilt**](https://en.wikipedia.org/wiki/Tilt_(poker)) is a state of intense frustration or anger that negatively affects a player's performance.

-4. **Unrealistic expectations** regarding player's progress and the quality of games.
-This is one of the main causes of tilt.
+4. **Unrealistic expectations** regarding the player's progress and the quality of games.
+This is one of the leading causes of tilt.

 5. **Emotional swings** after alternating victories and defeats.
-Is affects the quality of games and interfere with decision making.
+It affects game quality and interferes with decision-making.

-I> [**Loss aversion**](https://en.wikipedia.org/wiki/Loss_aversion) is a behavioral anomaly that appears itself in risky situations.
-It involves people experiencing greater pain from a loss than pleasure from an equivalent gain.
+I> [**Loss aversion**](https://en.wikipedia.org/wiki/Loss_aversion) is a behavioral phenomenon that occurs in risky situations.
+In these scenarios, people experience greater pain from a loss than pleasure from an equivalent gain.
 In other words, losses are felt more intensely than gains.

-I> Coach Curtis discusses the topic of tilt in detail in the [next video](https://www.youtube.com/watch?v=5UJtqKi11uo).
+I> Coach Curtis thoroughly discusses the topic of tilt in the [following video](https://www.youtube.com/watch?v=5UJtqKi11uo).

-Impulsive decisions seriously interfere the learning process.
-A typical example is the decision to continue a gaming session in a state of ego depletion.
+Impulsive decisions seriously interfere with the learning process.
+A typical example is the decision to continue a gaming session while in the state of ego depletion.
 In this case, the player lacks the energy to concentrate and operates on autopilot.
-The quality of the game deteriorates, and deliberate practice is impossible.
+This leads to a decline in gameplay quality and makes deliberate practice impossible.

-Self-control is something that can protect a player from impulsive decisions.
-Self-control doesn't work in a state of ego depletion, when the willpower resource is already depleted.
-Therefore, the player must prioritize preserving this resource.
+Self-control can protect a player from impulsive decisions.
+However, it doesn't work in a state of ego depletion, when the willpower resource is gone.
+Thus, players must prioritize conserving this resource.

-There are several solutions to use your willpower more economically.
+There are several ways to use willpower more effectively.

-**First**, a player needs to properly organize his approach to the game.
-Coaches recommend holding a series of gaming sessions throughout the day.
-Each session consists of 2-3 games and lasts no longer than 3 hours.
-When the session ends, the player must take a break, regardless of the results.
+**First**, a player needs to organize his approach to the game properly.
+Coaches recommend scheduling a series of gaming sessions throughout the day.
+Each session should include 2-3 games and last no more than 3 hours.
+Once a session ends, the player must take a break, regardless of the outcome.
 The break should last at least 15-20 minutes.

-After each game, the player should evaluate the result.
-If performance has dropped, the session should be stopped immediately.
-No more ranked games should be played that day.
-The idea is to make successful sessions longer and unsuccessful ones shorter.
+The player should assess the results after each game.
+If he notices a decline in his performance, he should stop the gaming session immediately and refrain from playing any more ranked games that day.
+The goal is to extend successful sessions while shortening unsuccessful ones.

-**Secondly**, it's important to avoid any emotionally charged communication during and after the game.
-This will prevent a player from wasting his willpower on unnecessary emotions.
+**Secondly**, it is essential to avoid emotionally charged communication during and after the game.
+This helps a player conserve willpower by not wasting it on unnecessary emotions.

 The game offers the following types of communication:

 1. Verbal communication during a game:

-   * General chat – both allies and opponents can use this chat.
+   * General chat – both allies and opponents can write there.

-   * Team chat – only allies can use this chat.
+   * Team chat – only allies can write there.

 2. Visual communication: